Est. time: 20 min.

 If you're negotiating to extend a contract with an existing customer, for example, a reasonable place to start is looking at the current deal.
 But it would be wise to consider dangers, as well.
 What if the customer claims to have found another supplier who will beat your price?
 Or what if you learn that the company is struggling financially?
 It isn't pleasant to imagine such situations.
 But it's better to be prepared for adversity than to be blindsided by it.

-- Consider best- and worst-case scenarios.
+- Bake agility into your plan by anticipating best- and worst-case scenarios.

 - Don't fall in love with your plans.